statsig-io/ip3country/README.md

 # ip-country-lookup
-This is a no-dependency, super lite version of IP2Location LITE lookup.
+This is a no-dependency, super lite IP to 2-letter Country code Lookup.

+When you pass '123.45.67.8', you get back 'KR'.

-The database is derived from IP2Location (https://lite.ip2location.com/database/ip-country).
+The database used in this project is compacted from IP2Location (https://lite.ip2location.com/database/ip-country).
 Their DB1.LITE edition is provided under CCA, with the attribution below:

 ---
 **NOTE**